rlim1812/Python/README.md

 # Python
-This is a collection of the python programs I have made
+This is a collection of python programs I made.
+Concepts include networking, sockets, client/host, request-response cycle, JSON and XML parsing, and working with APIs.